yashpoojary19/yashpoojary19/README.md

 # Hola, I like to build.
-Here's some of my apps:
+Here are some of my apps:

 [Time Yourself](https://testflight.apple.com/join/9GnEvOr6),
 [NFTCam](https://apps.apple.com/in/app/nftcam/id1620342441),